Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 🥇 Best Overall Free CRM: HubSpot — Unlimited users, unlimited contacts, clean UI, massive ecosystem.
 It's the default recommendation for good reason.
 Just watch those paid upgrade costs like a hawk.

 🥈 Best for Growing Teams on a Budget: Zoho CRM — The best combination of free features and affordable paid tiers.
-If you know you'll need to upgrade eventually, Zoho's pricing won't make you cry.
+If you know you'll eventually upgrade, Zoho's pricing won't make you wince.

 🥉 Best for All-in-One Teams: Bitrix24 — If you want to replace Slack, Trello, and a CRM with one free tool, Bitrix24 is genuinely impressive.
-Budget a few extra hours for setup.
+Budget some extra time for setup.

 🏅 Best for Freelancers/Solopreneurs: Agile CRM — The email marketing + CRM combo on a free plan is unmatched for one-person operations.
-Ugly but powerful.
+Not pretty, but powerful.

 🏅 Best for Clean Simplicity: Capsule CRM — When you just want something that works without overthinking it.
 The 250-contact limit is the only real dealbreaker.